open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 ```

 #### Note:
-* When using AWS X-Ray as your tracing backend, you can control whether attributes are uploaded as annotations or metadata by configuring the AWS OTel Collector’s indexed [keys](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/exporter/awsxrayexporter#exporter-configuration).
+* When using AWS X-Ray as your tracing backend, you can control whether attributes are uploaded as annotations or metadata by configuring the AWS OTel Collector's indexed [keys](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/exporter/awsxrayexporter#exporter-configuration).
 By default, all attributes will be metadata.

 ## References